 6. Project Scope Statement

-A scope statement denotes what exactly you’ll deliver, as well as what you won’t (what’s out of scope).
-You should also note any assumptions you’re making, as well constraints or limitations.
+A scope statement denotes what exactly you’ll deliver, as well as what you won’t (i.e. what’s out of scope).
+You should note any assumptions you’re making, as well constraints or limitations (see plenty of project scope statement examples here).

-Having this in an easy-to-reference place for both team members and clients will also help avoid scope creep.
+Having this in an easy-to-reference place for both team members and clients will also help avoid scope creep and prepare you for any scope change requests.

 7. List of Requirements

-Include a list of all the project’s requirements, which you should have gathered in the requirements gathering stage, starting before the formal project planning process begins.
+Include a list of all the project’s requirements.
+You should have gathered in the requirements gathering stage, which occurs before the formal project planning process begins.
 Depending on the type of project, you might have technical requirements, functional requirements, non-functional requirements, or other kinds of requirements.

 8. Risk Assessment